 But before you turn your articles into particles, let’s look at what the content universe is made of.
-Once we know what’s on the Periodic Table of Content, we’ll be ready to start smashing particles in the content accelerator.
+Once you know what’s on the Periodic Table of Content and all the formats for content, you’ll be ready to start smashing particles in the content accelerator.

-- Elements at the top of the chart are small and tend to have a shorter half-life.
+- Elements at the top of the chart are small and have a shorter half-life.

 - Elements at the bottom are larger, slower to create and last longer.

-- Elements to the left appear everywhere, on billions of sites and various devices.
+- Elements to the left appear everywhere, on millions of sites and locations

 - Elements on the right are more likely to be on your site.

-What follows is a description of each particle and examples of how to break it down or combine it with others.
-If you don’t want to read them all, just look at the ones you already have and the ones you want to create.
+Here is a description of each particle and examples of how to break it down or combine it with others.

-Tweet is a tiny particle, which survives in nature only a short time.
-Tweets are known for traveling far and in many directions, and they may be comprised of subatomic links, mentions, hashtags and quotes.
+A tiny particle, which survives in nature for only a short time, typically a few hours.
+Tweets, Facebook posts, Instagram shots and other social media posts are all variations of this element.
+They are known for traveling far and in many directions, and they may be comprised of subatomic links, mentions, hashtags and quotes.

 - Newsletters should always link to Posts and Articles.
 Their energy is lower unless this bond is created.
-If a Newsletter gives the full text and doesn’t link to something else, the visitor doesn’t click and no traffic is generated.
+If a Newsletter gives the full text of the article and doesn’t link to something else, there is no click and no traffic is generated.
 Never put the full text into a newsletter.
 Always combine!

 - Newsletters should contain smaller particles.

-The Podcast is pure, distilled audio and has no visual energy.
+The Podcast is pure, distilled audio and has very little visual energy.
 Podcasts are typically less powerful than Video, but more powerful than text, because of their ability to convey tone.
-Create them using radio frequency microphone technology.
+Podcasts build trust.

 Cs (Case Study)